yao-eastside/flappy_bird_ai/README.md

 ```
 If you need to train again from scratch, delete model.h5 then run the above command.

-* Test without run (you need to have a file model.h5)
+* Test (you need to have "model.h5" created from training)
 ```
 python run.py -m test
 ```